Glomeris marginata (Villers, 1789)

 Identification

-This distinctive species, reaching 20 mm in length, is unlikely to be confused with any other millipede but it is frequently mistaken for pill woodlice (such as Armadillidium vulgare) by inexperienced recorders.
+Glomeris marginata is a distinctive, usually darkly pigmented millipede, reaching 20 mm in length (in stark contrast to the other three Glomeridae).
+It is unlikely to be confused with any other British or Irish millipede and is readily identified from a photograph.
+However, it is frequently mistaken for pill woodlice (such as Armadillidium vulgare) by inexperienced recorders.
 The last body segment of Glomeris is undivided but in the woodlice it appears to be split into three smaller segments.
-Also, when the animal is enrolled Glomeris is more egg shaped compared to the spherical balls formed by pill woodlice.
+Also, when the animal is enrolled Glomeris is more egg shaped compared to the more spherical balls formed by pill woodlice.

 Distribution